sorenchiron/SourceGenerator/README.md

 ### template is just a simple string-filling function
 ### dollar-values in a template means parameters
 ```
-    new tmplate $TmpName
+    new tmplate TmpName
     '''
-        $colname:$coltype  $grpname:'dowhat' $grp2:"dowhat"
+        colname:coltype  grpname:'dowhat' grp2:"dowhat"
     '''
         -- this is a comment
         ## also a comment

         -not comment,error
         #not comment,error

-    for example:
-    new template template -- no keywords or name restriction
+    -- no keywords or name restriction, you can use all the keywords
+    -- for example:

+    new template template
     '''
     create table if not exists $tablename
     (
-    $Cols -- all-case-insensitive
+    $Cols  -- all case-insensitive
     )
     partition by list($partitionby) (partition default)